bitcoinfo/bitcoin-history/UnitedNations.md

 ## UN Climate Conference [**^**](#contents)

-Late 2017, UN Climate Conference hosted a [blockchain hackathon](https://blockchainatberkeley.blog/a-bitcoin-miner-and-an-environmentalist-walk-into-a-bar-bbdfb06a5232) where developers worked to build demos and explore solutions for tracking carbon emissions, carbon pricing, distributed energy infrastructure, monitoring land use, and more.
+* 11/17, UN Climate Conference hosted a [blockchain hackathon](https://blockchainatberkeley.blog/a-bitcoin-miner-and-an-environmentalist-walk-into-a-bar-bbdfb06a5232) where developers worked to build demos and explore solutions for tracking carbon emissions, carbon pricing, distributed energy infrastructure, monitoring land use, and more.

-## UN CCC

 * 1/18 — [UN Supports Blockchain Technology for Climate Action](https://unfccc.int/news/un-supports-blockchain-technology-for-climate-action) the Climate Chain Coalition (CCC), composed of 25 organizations committed to the use of DLT for the benefit of the climate.
 * 1/18 — [UN Forms Blockchain Coalition to Fight Climate Change](https://www.coindesk.com/un-forms-blockchain-coalition-to-help-tackle-climate-change/)